jakub-g/monorepo-limits/README.md

 # monorepo-limits

-This is just a collection of **hard limits** of various technologies, directly encountered in a day-to-day operations of a large git monorepo.
+This is just a collection of **hard limits** of various technologies, directly encountered in a day-to-day operations and maintenance of a large git monorepo over years.

 _Technologies mentioned: git, Node.js, Amazon AWS S3, GitHub.com, GitLab self-hosted_